parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/daily-living.md

 </iframe>
 </div>

-## Bathing & showering
+### Bathing & showering
 These can become more difficult, especially due to concerns over slipping and falling.
 - Do not use radiators or toilet roll holders to push/lean on or taps or towel rail to pull up from to help you get up – these can come off the wall and cause a fall.
-- If you do need something to hold on to, adaptations such as grab rails are discussed on the Housing page.
+- If you do need something to hold on to, adaptations such as grab rails are discussed on the <a href="/learn/living-with-parkinsons/practical-advice/housing" class="internal-link">_Housing_</a> page.
 - Shower heads on a hose rather than fixed in place can help you get the water exactly where it’s needed.

-## Moving around the home
+### Moving around the home
 - Remove old items from around the home to increase space.
 - Remove loose rugs to prevent trips and falls.
 - You may find it helpful to rearrange furniture to increase the amount of space you have to move around and reduce risk of trips or falls.
 - Use seating that is firm, has a straight back and has arms.
 These will be easier to get up from.
-- Also see our Mobility page for more advice on getting around.
+- Also see our <a href="/learn/living-with-parkinsons/practical-advice/mobility" class="internal-link">_Mobility_</a> page for more advice on getting around.

-## Grooming & dental care
+### Grooming & dental care
 Shaving, brushing your hair, applying make-up or brushing your teeth can all become more difficult due to reduced dexterity or grip or additional movements like tremor or dyskinesia.
 - Sit at the sink.
 Sitting on a perching stool or chair can help provide some extra stability.
 - Resting your elbows on the sink edge can increase stability.
 - Consider an electric toothbrush – most have a wider handle, can be heavier and require less detailed movement.
-You can also try foam tubing to widen the tooth brush handle.
+You can also try foam tubing to widen the toothbrush handle.
 - Brushing teeth to music can help.
 - Consider an electric shave rather than a razor blade.
 - Consider a wide brush handle over a small comb for brushing hair.

 Managing dental hygiene is important for the health of your teeth and gums.
 Poor dental hygiene can worsen symptoms, such as difficulties eating.
-See General Medical Advice section for more on this.
+See our <a href="/learn/living-with-parkinsons/optimising-wellbeing/lifestyle factors" class="internal-link">_Lifestyle Factors_</a> page for more on this.

-## Dressing
+### Dressing
 Dressing may become more difficult due to stiffness, reduced dexterity or difficulties balancing.
 Reduced hand movements can affect fastenings, like buttons and zips.
 - Allow yourself time to get dressed.
 - Where possible sit to dress on the edge of the bed or chair.
 - Try Velcro fastenings.